 Inhaling decarboxylated cannabis smoke into your lungs is a fast, easy way to get dosed.
 Unfortunately, anytime you burn and inhale anything, you create dozens if not hundreds of dangerous volatiles and particulates that harm your entire respiratory tract, not just your lungs.

 Beyond that damage, you also pollute your high.
-What I discovered when I switched from combustion to vaporization of whole cannabis was that some traits I considered part of the marijuana high were actually caused by harmful combustion byproducts that come from burning weed and rolling papers.
+What I discovered when I switched from combustion to vaporization of whole cannabis was that some traits I considered part of the marijuana high were caused by harmful combustion byproducts that come from butane lighter gasses, burning weed, and burning rolling papers.

 Until I started vaporizing cannabis below combustion temperatures, I thought those unpleasant effects were just an unavoidable aspect of using marijuana.
 But I was wrong about that.